AndrewCopeland/zettelkasten/kasten/1586875794-conjur-authn-k8s-external-authenticator.md

 ```

 The k8s authenticator has been configured and enabled for our follower.
-Next step is to define a `host` within conjur that repersents a k8s resources.
+Next step is to define a `host` within conjur that represents a k8s resources.
 [Creating hosts in conjur for authn-k8s](1586877593-conjur-authn-k8s-defining-host.md)